 Start writing great content

 Focus on making an awesome first impression on your potential customer.
 Write about your business, your business goals, how great your products are and things like that.
-You can also discuss market developments or local events that relate to your business.
+You could also discuss market developments or events that relate to your business.
 These are just a few tips for your local SEO content strategy.

 Picking the right keywords to optimize for is very important.
-Usually, it’s a good idea to pick mid-tail keywords, including the local area you are focusing on.
+Usually, it’s a good idea to pick mid-tail keywords, including the local area you are targeting.
 It really doesn’t matter if you add this content to your site as a page or blog post.
-Just make sure that you write about things that people want to talk about or that make people talk about your business in a positive way.
+Just make sure that you write about things that people want to talk about or things that make people talk about your business in a positive way.

 Share your content on social media

 While you can actually sell your products on social media platforms, in most cases we recommend using social media for brand awareness or to lead potential customers to your website for a sale.
 Using social media as a small business is all about promoting your brand, your company, and your products to establish your image and to get the right traffic to your company website.
 When used in this way, social media can really help small business SEO.

 I like to compare social media to a market where all the stall owners know each other and customers browse the products.
 At some point, someone will tell other visitors where to go to for a product: “The cheese over there is delicious”, “you should really check out the fruit over there”, that kind of thing.
 So make sure people start talking about you.
 And start talking about yourself online, to make others start talking to you on social platforms.
 Lastly, actively engage in social media conversations, to let people know you are listening.